-Over the past ten years, distance education has moved from a peripheral endeavor to even more center stage in postsecondary institutions (Saba, 2011).
-In this time span, the number of college and university students taking at least one online course rocketed.
+Over the past ten years, distance education has moved from a peripheral endeavor to center stage in postsecondary institutions (Saba, 2011).
+During this time, the number of college and university students taking at least one online course has skyrocketed.
 In 2002, 1.6 million students were enrolled in at least one online course while in 2011, this number reached 6.7 million, which means that on average 568,000 more students took at least one online course per year (Allen & Seaman, 2010; 2013).
 Figure 1 shows this steady and up-going trend of students participating in online courses nationally.

-The dotted line shows enrollment in degree-granting postsecondary institutions from 2002 to 2011; the solid line represents enrollment in online courses during the same time span.
-While overall enrollment increased by only 2% during this time span, the number of students enrolled in at least one online courses increased by 21% (Allen & Seaman, 2010; 2013).
+The dotted line shows enrollment in

+Figure 1: Total and Online Enrollment (at least one course) in Degree-granting Postsecondary Institutions degree-granting postsecondary institutions from 2002 to 2011; the solid line represents enrollment in online courses during the same time span.
+While overall enrollment increased by only 2% during this time, the number of students enrolled in at least one online course increased by 21% (Allen & Seaman, 2010; 2013).

 Another way to think about growth in enrollment is to examine the change in the percentage of all students enrolled in postsecondary degree-granting institutions that report taking at least one online course during the year.
-Figure 2 provides these data in the form of a bar graph.
-As demonstrated by the graph there has been a steady increase in the percentage of students who take online courses.
-The percentage of students taking at least one online course in 2002 was less than 10%.
-However, by 2011 the percentage had increased to 32% or nearly one third of all higher education students.
-According to Allen and Seaman (2010; 2013), the percentage of students taking at least one online course has increased steadily and almost linearly over the years (Allen & Seaman, 2013).
+Figure 2 shows a steady increase in the percentage of students who take online courses.
+The percentage of students taking at least one online course in the percentage had increased to 32% or nearly one third of all higher education students.
+According to Allen and Seaman, the percentage of students taking at least one online course has increased steadily and almost linearly over the years (Allen & Seaman, 2013).